Excel Text Compare (Table of Contents)

 Compare Text in Excel – Example#1

-Step 1: Go to Sheet 1 in the Excel sheet which a user wants to compare.
+Step 1: Go to Sheet 1 in the Excel sheet, which a user wants to compare.

-Step 2: The user wants to check Home City and Preferred City, so apply the formula in E column to compare in Excel
+Step 2: The user wants to check Home City and Preferred City, so apply the formula in the E column to compare in Excel

 (= B2=D2)